IONQ Investors Have Opportunity to Lead IonQ, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., July 26, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against IonQ, Inc. ("IonQ" or the "Company") (NYSE: IONQ).
+LOS ANGELES, July 28, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against IonQ, Inc. ("IonQ" or the "Company") (NYSE: IONQ).

 Class Period: March 30, 2021 – May 2, 2022